JJHPhoto/self_taught_programmer/README.md

 Ok.
 My issue with the answer to Challenge 4 is that it doesn't include the '?' which is requested in the challenged.
 I knew I could split it at the '?' but I was looking for a method that included the '?'.
 I'm going to figure I am still reading these challenges wrong and move forward because I 'had the answer' but didn't understand the question properly.

+## Day 14

 With Challenge 5, I didn't think to remove the '.' using a '-2' indexing and then add it back at the end of the string.

 Challenge 6 was pretty simple, I need to get into the habit of using the same variable as I update it as opposed to creating new variables each time like in JS.

+## Day 15

+Hoping to finish the challenges but jet lag is rough at the moment.

+With Challenge 7, I had the right logic but I just added unnecessary code using the `try/catch` method.

+Challenge 8 was more simple than I expected.
+I keep doing this.
+I keep expecting things to be more difficult than necessary.

+I really need to do these challenges quicker.
+I keep pushing them off till it has been a few days/weeks since I read the chapter.
+I completely forgot about the concat & mult methods that were used in Challenge 9.

+Challenge 10 was a something I understood but didn't know.
+I understood what I was supposed to do, but I didn't know I had to `slice` at the index.
+I thought I could at the `','`.